svm-zhang/lohhla-mod/INSTALL.md

 export PATH="$bin_dir:$PATH"
 ```

-If you want to run `lohhlamod` everytime you open a session, simply add the last two lines to your  `~/.bash_profile` file.
+If you want to run `lohhla-mod` everytime you open a session, simply add the last two lines to your `~/.bash_profile` file.